Prag8855/aab/content/guides/how-to-get-a-german-freelance-visa.md

 ### Step 2: Prepare for your visa interview

-Before you go to your visa interview, you must prepare the [required documents](/guides/how-to-get-a-german-freelance-visa#required-documents).
-You must also [find health insurance](/guides/german-visa-health-insurance#for-a-freelance-visa) and [find a place to live in Germany](/guides/find-a-flat-in-berlin).
+Before you go to your visa interview, prepare the [required documents](/guides/how-to-get-a-german-freelance-visa#required-documents).
+You also need [health insurance](/guides/german-visa-health-insurance#for-a-freelance-visa) and [a place to live in Germany](/guides/find-a-flat-in-berlin).
 In your case, you might need expat health insurance for a few months, until you can get public or private health insurance. [[Expat health insurance]] from [Feather](/out/popsure-expats), [Ottonova](/out/ottonova-expats) and [Care Concept](/out/care-concept) is valid.
 A [health insurance broker](/guides/german-health-insurance#insurance-brokers) can help you choose the correct health insurance.

 The list of required documents is different in each country.
 Check the website of your local embassy or consulate.
 The list on this page is for people who apply at the *[[Ausländerbehörde]]* in Berlin.